Mikyla Dodd

-Mikyla Dodd (born 1978, in Blackburn) is an English actress who is most famous for playing the role of Chloe Bruce in the Channel 4 soap opera Hollyoaks from 2000 until 2004.
+Mikyla Dodd (born 1978) is an English actress and writer, who is most known for playing the role of Chloe Bruce in the Channel 4 soap opera Hollyoaks from 2000 until 2004.
+She is also an activist, raising awareness about eating disorders.

+Early life

+Dodd was born in 1978 in Blackburn in Lancashire, and attended Billinge High School.

+Television career

+Dodd played the character Chloe Bruce in the Channel 4 soap opera Hollyoaks from 2000 until 2004.
+She also performed in Hollyoaks: Breaking Boundaries, the show's first late night edition, in 2000 and in Hollyoaks: Indecent Behaviour in 2001.
+She was the first plus-size cast member to appear on the show.

 In 2006, she appeared in the ITV Reality TV show Celebrity Fit Club.

-In 2008, Dodd guest starred in an episode of Casualty for the BBC.